pixeledadler/CargoSim2/README.md

 # CargoSim2
-An upgraded version of the fist Cargo Simulatior, but this time with rust
+An upgraded version of the fist Cargo Simulator, but this time with rust